 Reaction & Thoughts:

-After working with Noel Coward in three films (In Which We Serve, This Happy Breed, and Blithe Spirit), director Lean wanted to move away from his mentor.
-Lean was keen on making a film about Mary of Scotland.
-Coward told Lean that he knew nothing about the period and should stick to contemporary dramas (Lean, of course, later proved Coward wrong).
-The scriber offered Lean one of his lesser known playlets called Still Life.
-Lean didn’t like it, but after a few revisions, the director become enthused with the material.
-Perhaps Lean, who was known for having a troubled love life, felt some kind of kinship to illicit lovers.
+After working with Noel Coward on three films — In Which We Serve, This Happy Breed, and Blithe Spirit — director Lean wanted to move away from his mentor.
+Lean was keen on making a film about Queen Mary of Scotland.
+Coward allegedly told Lean that he should stick to contemporary dramas (Lean, of course, didn’t heed Coward’s advice — some of Lean’s best films are period dramas!).

 Producers Anthony Havelock-Allan and Ronald Neame helped Lean write the screenplay.
 The first great thing they did was to avoid turning the protagonists into unhappily married spouses.
 These are nice, ordinary people who find themselves in a difficult situation.
-Brief Encounter is devoid of any personal or moral judgment.
+As I said before, Brief Encounter doesn’t preach to the viewers.

 Conclusions & Final Thoughts:

 All in all, Brief Encounter is a superb production.
 It’s quite possibly the best romantic drama of its time.
 The cast is extraordinarily good.
 It’s a fine example of director David Lean’s technical brilliance — it’s definitely one of the director’s best movies.
 Highly recommended!
 B&W, 85 minutes, Not Rated.